Updated April 14, 2021

-This ordinance aims to safely stimulate the recovery of the restaurant industry in the City and to support local restaurants.
-To do so, City Council has temporarily suspended certain provisions of the City’s ordinances prohibiting serving food and drink outdoors on private property and on City sidewalks.
+In order to safely stimulate the recovery of the City's restaurant industry and support local restaurants, City Council has temporarily suspended certain provisions of the City’s ordinances prohibiting serving food and drink outdoors on private property and on City sidewalks.
 The goal is to balance the ability of restaurants to maximize the use of outdoor areas, while preserving the ability of the City to take action to protect against any adverse impacts to livability and safety matters.
 As a result, the City has retained the ability to modify all approvals or permits if any such adverse impacts should arise.

 Businesses can apply for this use here.

 Businesses with questions regarding this ordinance can contact the city here.